ppdx999/vim-alignby/README.md

 # vim-alignby
-vim-alignby is a vim plug-in which align text date neatly.
+vim-alignby is a vim plug-in which align text data.

 ![screenshot](doc/screenshot.gif)